dennissxz/data-science-handbook/31-regression/13-lm-diagnosis.md

 (lm-add-variable)=
 ## Adding a Variable

-What if we add a new variable $X_j$?
-What will happen to the variance and standard error of an existing estimator $\hat\beta_k$?
+If we add a new variable $X_j$
+- What will happen to the variance and standard error of an existing estimator $\hat\beta_k$?
 Assuming homoskedasticity.
+- How will the interpretation and test change?
+Over-controlling.

 ### Variance usually Increases